How Long Does An Appraisal Take, And What Factors Can Affect The Home Appraisal Process?

 Buying a home is rarely a quick process.
 But all your time, sweat and tears suddenly seem worth it when you finally step foot into your dream home.
 Once your offer is accepted, you’re probably looking to move in and start your new life as soon as possible, but one key step still remains: the home appraisal.

-Appraisals are crucial to the home buying process for several reasons – most notably because they allow both the buyer and the lender to feel confident in their financial investment.
+In real estate, appraisals are crucial to the home buying process for several reasons – most notably because they allow both the buyer and the mortgage lender to feel confident in their financial investment.

 But what goes into a home appraisal and how long can you expect it to take?
 In this article we’ll explore the basics of appraisals as well as the factors that may affect your ability to keep moving forward.